Eyevinn/onboarding-tasks/README.md

 # 3. Basic knowledge in NodeJS

 Many applications are based on NodeJS backends and even though it may not be the main language of choice it is good to have basic knowledge in working with Javascript and async patterns.
-Mentor for this section is Erik Hoffman.
+Mentor for this section is Benjamin Wallberg.

 ## 3.1.
 Javascript and Promises